-3.4.2.
+3.5.2.
 Live event formats

 In this section, we work out and elaborate on two concrete live formats, a sports event (cyclo cross) and a music show (Eurovision song festival).
-These formats came out of the targeted interviews with the professional users as two of the most interesting use cases for 360 live video creation.
+These formats came out of the targeted interviews with the professional users as two of the most interesting use cases for 360 live video creation, and apply to both live pilot 2 and 3.